-The X-Files meets Arrival
+The X-Files meets Forrest Gump

 Mission 51 is an immigrant story that is out of this world!

-A Note from the Author
+A Note from the Author:

-Since no one else was nearby, and since I was uncertain whether her question was rhetorical or not, I felt obliged to respond.
-“No, I didn’t.
-To be honest, I’m not that tuned-in to communication behavior in flight.”
+She focused her gaze right at me, and since there was no one else was nearby, and I was uncertain whether her question was rhetorical or not, I felt obliged to respond.
+“I’m afraid I didn’t hear the chip call or see the flock’s response,” I said.
+“To be honest, I’m not that tuned-in to communication behavior in flight.”

 “Oh, please go on,” I told her.
 “I may not know much about it, but I’m interested.
 I love learning new things about bird behavior.”
 What I said was true.
 I was interested.
 I never lied to Dr. Deltare — or almost never.

 So we had a nice conversation about this and other similar avian topics as we worked our way back to our group of fellow birders.
 We then encountered each other on and off for the next few days, establishing a comfortable acquaintance.
-At the end of the festival, we exchanged the typical farewells.
-“I hope we run into each other again some day at another birding event.”
+At the end of the festival, we exchanged the typical farewells — “I hope we run into each other again some day at another birding event.”
 I meant it.
-She impressed me as a smart, pleasant and interesting lady.
+She impressed me as a smart, pleasant, and interesting lady.

 “Ferd,” she said with a coarse cough, while lighting up a new cigarette using the dying ash of the one...